jesus2801/docker3-computer-structure/README.md

 samples/sample.py
 samples/sample.cpp
 ```
+These sample files generate a vector of 16000 random elements and then apply bubble sort.

 After running the script, you may want to see the output of the program, so you can use any of the following commands depending on the case: